ben-xo/dir2cast/README.txt

 * For 99% of things, NO CONFIGURATION IS NECESSARY.

+* supports MP3, MP4, and M4A files

-* dir2cast will automatically use the ID3 fields from your MP3s for the Author, Title, etc. ID3v2 is supported.
+* dir2cast will automatically use the ID3 fields from your files for the Author, Title, etc. ID3v2 is supported.
 (Uses bundled getID3 lib).

+* dir2cast will automatically use the cover art embedded in your file as well.

 * The generated feed is cached (in the supplied 'temp' folder, or anywhere else that you want) and only updated if something in the directory changes.